LogtalkDotOrg/logtalk3/library/statistics/NOTES.md

 `statistics`
 ============

-The entities in this group define some useful predicates for descriptive statistics.
+The entities in this library define some useful predicates for descriptive statistics.
 Data is represented as a list of numbers (integers or floats).
 Use the object `sample` of your data represents a sample.
 Use the object `population` if your data represents a population.